Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 Proof points

-• Example of a time you told someone to wait or walk away.
+• Example of a time you advised someone to wait, prepare, or walk away.

 • Short list of resources that help clients think clearly before they sign.